kekyo/OuternetExplorer/README.md

 Download from: https://github.com/kekyo/OuternetExplorer/releases/download/1.0.0/oexplore.zip

+* NOTE: Windows defender will report "Infected with a virus", but it doesn't contain any security risks.
+I feel this is a bug in Windows defender or something Microsoft has thought about this project...
+If you can't believe it, you can verify source code and/or build a binary yourself.
+It is an OSS project :)

+---

 ## What's this?

 A stub implementation for Internet Explorer ActiveX component (called `MSHTML`, `ShDocVw`, `InternetExplorer.Application` and like).
 It's simplest replacer for `iexplore.exe`.